secureCodeBox/secureCodeBox/scanners/git-repo-scanner/README.md

  scanner.

 ## Deployment
-The git-repo-scanner `scanType` can be deployed via helm:
+The git-repo-scanner chart can be deployed via helm:

 ```bash
 # Install HelmChart (use -n to configure another namespace)